GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 ### Exercise: Clipping a roads layer to administrative boundaries

 Information on road infrastructure for humanitarian aid operations is of great importance and can be easily retrieved from open-source data sources like OpenStreetMap.
 However, this information is often included in extensive datasets that contain a significant amount of irrelevant details for specific operations or it covers a lot more area than is necessary for the operation.
-To make working with this data more efficient, it is common practice to clip the data to the area of interest.
+To make working with this data more efficient, it is common practice toclip the data to the area of interest.
 In addition to clipping, data can often be filtered, in order to remove data we are not interested in.

-1. Load the OSM roads data from the HOT Export tool (part of the Humanitarian OpenStreetMap Team) [here](https://nexus.heigit.org/repository/gis-training-resource-center/Modul_5/Spatial_geodataprocessing/hotosm_sdn_roads_lines_shp.zip) as a new layer: __Road_infrastructure_Sudan.geojson__.
+1. Load the OSM roads data from the HOT Export tool (part of the Humanitarian OpenStreetMap Team) [here](https://nexus.heigit.org/repository/gis-training-resource-center/Modul_5/Spatial_geodataprocessing/hotosm_sdn_roads_lines_shp.zip) . as a new layer: __Road_infrastructure_Sudan.geojson__.

-2. Filter the layer by using the __query builder__ to only show __primary and residential roads__ ("highway" = 'primary' OR "highway" = 'residential')
+2. Filter the layer by using the __query builder__ to only show __primary and residential roads__ ("highway" = 'primary' OR "highway" = 'residential').
 3. Load the admin1 layer for Sudan which contains the district White Nile, __ne_10m_admin_1_Sudan_White_Nile.geojson__.
 They are downloaded from [Natural Earth Data](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
-4. Select the roads layer and open the __Clip__ dialogue from `Vector` > `Geoprocessing Tools`
+4. Select the roads layer and open the __Clip__ dialogue from `Vector` > `Geoprocessing Tools`.
-    - Set roads as the __input layer__ and the district boundaries of White Nile as the __overlay layer__
+    - Set roads as the __input layer__ and the district boundaries of White Nile as the __overlay layer__.
-    - Click __Run__ to generate a temporary layer called Clipped
+    - Click __Run__ to generate a temporary layer called Clipped.
-7. You now have a tidy roads layer which contains the necessary information
+7. You now have a tidy roads layer which contains the necessary information.

 ````{dropdown} Solution: Clipping a roads layer to administrative boundaries
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_exercise_clip_roads.mp4"></video>